kabbo1031/js-multi-step-form/README.md

-# js-multi-step-form
+# Multi Step Form

-Multi step form using JavaScript
+A simple multi-step form built using JavaScript.

+This project demonstrates step-based navigation and basic UI state handling.